iamsuryasonar/webdev-notes/javascript.md

 since the method b belongs to the obj, its this value will be the obj itself.

-### Q.Why is it said that the arrow function does not have its own this context?
+### Q. Why is it said that the arrow function does not have its own this context?

 -> The statement that "arrow functions do not have their own this context" refers to the fact that arrow functions behave differently than regular functions when it comes to the binding of the this keyword.